Basma-Elsaify/voice_to_text/README.md

 # voice_to_text
+There are 2 applications, once using speech_recognition and the other using OpenAI whisper.

-voice to text streamlit application, using openAI whisper and speech_recognition To start streamlit application
+To start streamlit application:

 ```bash
 streamlit run voice.py
 ```